andrew/ultimate-awesome/README.md

 - [awesome-hacktoberfest](https://github.com/OtacilioN/awesome-hacktoberfest) - A curated list of awesome Hacktoberfest 2023 repositories, guides and resources.
 - [LLM4Rec-Awesome-Papers](https://github.com/WLiK/LLM4Rec-Awesome-Papers) - A list of awesome papers and resources of recommender system on large language model (LLM).
 - [awesome-github](https://github.com/phillipadsmith/awesome-github) - A curated list of GitHub's awesomeness.
+- [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
+This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .
 - [awesome-cloud-run](https://github.com/steren/awesome-cloud-run) - 👓 ⏩ A curated list of resources about all things Cloud Run.
 - [awesome-blockchain](https://github.com/imbaniac/awesome-blockchain) - Curated list of blockchain services and exchanges 🔥🏦🔥🏦🔥🏦🔥.
 - [awesome-blockchain-ai](https://github.com/steven2358/awesome-blockchain-ai) - A curated list of Blockchain projects for Artificial Intelligence and Machine Learning.